v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## Some users may encounter an update failure with Insider build 20346.1466

-If a user has taken an update to the Insider flight, 20346.1466, and it doesn’t appear to be finishing the boot, a clean reflash may be required to move forward again.
-To see if you’ve encountered this:
+If a user takes an update to the Insider flight, 20346.1466, and it doesn’t appear to be finishing the boot, a clean reflash may be required to move forward again.
+To see if you encounter this behavior:

 1. Reboot – Hold down the power until the LED’s step down.
 1. Power up.
-1. Confirm you see the Windows flag at the beginning of the boot and it goes black shortly after that.
+1. Confirm you see the Windows flag at the beginning of the boot and it goes black shortly after that view.
 1. Connect your HoloLens2 to your PC with USB and run Advanced Recovery companion.
 1. Select the HoloLens.
 1. If the version says you’re running the 20346.1466 build, you likely hit this issue.